Pharmacy Technician Certificate Program

 Classes meet Tuesdays & Thursdays 6:45-10 pm and Saturdays 9 am-5 pm.
 Dates and times are subject to change.

-To enroll in the Feb.
-20 Pharmacy Technician Program, click here to go to the Pharmacy Technician Full Program.
+To enroll in the April 10 Pharmacy Technician Full Program, click here to go to the Pharmacy Technician Full Program.

 Note: To participate in the clinical experiences, you must be a high school grad and at least 18 years old.
 You will also need to get a clear criminal background check and a clear drug screen (this and other lab materials will cost about $200).